 - The North Carolina Journal of International Law and

-- The First Amendment Law Review (to come)
+- The First Amendment Law Review

 The repository also houses digital collections of unique, legally significant documents related to the history and mission of the UNC School of Law or to legal practice in the state.
 Among these are:

 Additional digital collections produced by the law library can be found in the Special Collections section of the law library website.